ojxade312/Rock-Paper-Scissors/README.md

 This project was buily using vanilla JavaScript.

-This was one of my first projects, so the challeneges I faced where centered on getting to grips with using JavaScript.
+This was one of my first projects, so the challenges I faced where centered on getting to grips with using JavaScript.
 This was solved with learning more about JavaScript and asking for input from my peers.

 In the future, I would like to implememt some more features primarily a game user interface to enhance user experience.